sarthakSharma5/Wordpress-over-AWS-EKS/README.md

 Values for some key-value pairs have been commented using "#" Use appropriate values before using them provided and/or used w.r.t.
 AWS Cloud

-Afew pre-requisites before using the same:
+A few pre-requisites before using the same:
 1. keep an AWS key ready to be used to login to nodes.
 2. kubectl and eksctl programs pre-installed on local host.